Mansimran-Singh/CS530_Project/README.md

 required packages:

-$ npm install mongodb express mocha chai moment request --save
+$ npm install mongodb express mocha chai moment request googleapis@39 date-fns --save
 $ npm install -D nodemon

 ### log out and log back in with new account if previously initialized the project with another